Asad-bot07/Java-practice/README.md

 # ☕ Java Practice Programs

 Welcome to my **Java Practice Repository**!
 This repo is a collection of random Java programs I've written while learning and experimenting with different concepts in Java.
-It's not organized by topic — just a place for hands-on practice and exploration.
+It's not organized by topic,just a place for hands-on practice and exploration.

 ## 📁 What You'll Find